Magnesium and Sleep Quality

 - Blood-Brain Barrier Penetration – Magnesium L-threonate is unique in its demonstrated ability to cross the blood-brain barrier and increase magnesium concentrations in the cerebrospinal fluid.
 This direct elevation of brain magnesium levels may make it particularly effective for sleep-related neurological functions.

-- Synaptic Plasticity – Research has shown that magnesium threonate increases synaptic density and plasticity in the hippocampus and prefrontal cortex, which may contribute to improved sleep architecture and cognitive function.
+- Synaptic Plasticity – Research by Slutsky et al. (Neuron, 2010) has shown that magnesium threonate increases synaptic density and plasticity in the hippocampus and prefrontal cortex in rodent models, which may contribute to improved sleep architecture and cognitive function.

-- Clinical Research – Studies in both animal models and human subjects suggest that magnesium threonate improves sleep quality, particularly in individuals with age-related sleep decline.
-Its effects on slow-wave sleep may be more pronounced than other forms.
+- Clinical Research – Early human trials suggest that magnesium threonate improves sleep quality and subjective cognitive function, particularly in individuals with age-related sleep decline.

 - Recommended Dosage for Sleep – Typically 1,500–2,000 mg of magnesium threonate (providing approximately 144 mg of elemental magnesium) taken in the evening.